 Read time 5 minutes

-Outlook Web Access (OWA) email client can be used as well to know the Exchange Server address by launching it and navigating to
+Outlook Web Access (OWA) email client can be used as well.
+So, how to find out exchange server address with OWA.
+You just need to navigate to

 Settings>Mail>Options>Mail>Accounts>POP and IMAP>note down values from POP Setting & IMAP Setting.

 Or you can run the following command in the Exchange Management Shell run as administrator to get all attributes of the Exchange Server including the address.

 Once you’ve obtained your Exchange Server address, you can leverage it to resolve any issues pertaining to incoming or outgoing messages.
 However, there are instances where Outlook encounters difficulties connecting to the Exchange Server, leading to a cycle of trying various methods to resolve the problem.
 In summary, the ‘Get-ExchangeServer’ cmdlet emerges as a top-notch solution, offering comprehensive insights into discovering the Exchange Server name and related attributes.